 Check your Charlton Standard Catalogue or the CPMF Database for further information on which prefixes (series/print runs) have had shortened runs.
 Also see "Change Over" &/or "Print run" above but be careful not to confuse the terms.

-Another feature lacking on coins is the signature of the issuing bank governor, deputy governor or even the president of the nation (as with notes produced in the Philippines).
+Another feature lacking on coins is the signature of the issuing bank governor, deputy governor or even the president of the nation (as with notes produced for the Philippines).
 Often the people holding these positions will change & thus the signature combination changes.
 Also see "Change-over" above for more information on signature, prefix, year & design change-overs (transitions to new signatures, years, or designs).
 Collectors often collect according to a note's signature combination (wanting an example of each).
 Veteran collectors usually seek toughest (shortest or scarcest) signature combinations.

 On my 2004 visit to Europe, I wanted a nice example of the Duisenberg Euro, printed in 2002.
 The only nice clean notes I could find had the "Trichet" signature & this started my quest to find the original Duisenberg signed Euros!
 On the Euro, the signature panel is immediately below on the "copyright BCE ECB EZB EKT EKP 2002" in the design) & the panel MOVES below the Euro flag for the 2nd series.
 On the Philippines examples below the 2 signature panels remain constant on the four variations of the 20 Pesos.